Indigenous Arts Grants Program

 • the impact on your career development/arts practice

 • how will you disseminate it?
-(Creation grant and Dissemination grant)
+(Create and Share grants only)

-• a budget, including detailed income and expenses.
-Full disclosure of federal and provincial government assistance is required.
+• a budget, including detailed revenue and expenses both anticipated and confirmed.
+Please note that full disclosure of federal and provincial government assistance is required.

 Support Material